netobserv/ebpf-research/golang/tc-flows/README.md

 ## Limitations & to-do

-* Currently we only listen to the Egress queue.
-We'd also need to listen the Ingress TC list.
 * Few attributes.
 Missing MACs, K8s decoration, etc...
 * We don't consider connection's open/close.
 A more advanced reporter could also separate the stats data by different connections, e.g.: